About Us

 Nome Dickerson

-Outside of work, Nome enjoys writing, building reptile habitats, hiking, robots + microcontrollers, bad machine learning “art”, trying new donuts, and their two cats, Griff and Steve.
+Outside of work, Nome enjoys writing, building reptile habitats, plotting how they would win “Survivor,” and spending time with their two cats, Stevie and Dolly.